QED0711/mod_1_project/TASKS-README.md

   - find movies with some tech angle (3d, what others) and see how they trend
     - what kinds of categories of tech movies are there (GRAPH)
     - see how tech movies relate to ROI (GRAPH)
+    - see how num of tech movies have grown in the last few years (GRAPH)
   - if more time: see about foreign films and actors (BRANDING)

+DF

+  - movie title/id
+  - gross (domestic and international)
+  - year (for graph of rise of tech movies over time)

 # Joey